WAYS TO GIVE

 - When you give the Foundation products, you are making a ‘gift in-kind.’
 These gifts fall under special IRS rules and regulations, and the Foundation makes sure to follow these rigorously.
 For example, the IRS does not allow us to provide you with the dollar value of your in-kind gift.
 This does not mean that your gift has no value — on the contrary, your in-kind gift is important and appreciated! — but only you can put a price tag on these types of gifts.
 If you value an in-kind gift at $500 or more, you will have to submit IRS form 8283 with your tax return.
 For gifts you value over $5,000, the IRS also requires an independent third-party appraisal.

-- Contact Lindsay Alderman in the Foundation office if you would like to make an in-kind contribution to any of Nashville State’s programs or departments.
+- Contact Ryan Parker in the Foundation office if you would like to make an in-kind contribution to any of Nashville State’s programs or departments.

 - Gifts of time and service